Opioids

 Drug Name: Fentanyl Hair: Up to 90 days Saliva: Up to 72 hours Urine: Up to 3 days Blood: Up to 12 hours

-Taking a Higher Dose than Prescribed
+Taking a Higher Dose Than Prescribed

 Some individuals may take more of the medication than directed by their healthcare provider to achieve a stronger effect.